TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 Layouts 1, 3 and 4, two Layers A/B each with A=M1-M6, S1-S6, T1-T6 and B=M7-M12, S7-S12, T7-T12
 Must press VolumeMute or [L1-L4] consecutively and within 5 seconds else the count is reset to 0

-Press Config Key then:
+Press Config Key (new active keys change colour) then:
-Home - VolumeMute replaced by L1 to L4 - repeat switch back
-PageUp - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- ArrowLeft - Layouts 1, 3, 4, change to Layer A/B
+L14 (Home) - VolumeMute -> L1, L2, L3, L4 - repeat to restore Vo
-End - Delete all files on Flash (Strings and Config) PageDown - Select Layout 1 or Layout 2 on startup or powerup Info and File List to sent Serial Monitor and Text/Macro and Config files saved
+D-R (PageUp) - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- A-B (ArrowLeft) - Layouts 1, 3, 4, change to Layer A or Layer B Del (End) - Delete all files on Flash (Strings and Config) L12 (PageDown) - Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg) Sav (Cfg) Info and File List to sent Serial Monitor and Text/Macro and Config files saved

 Text Strings: Send new text strings up to 200 characters to keys S1/T1 - S12/T12 via USBserial Start string with 1 to 6 followed by the string to be assigned to S1/T1-S12/T12 If current Layout is L3 then S1 to S6 changed if Layout is L4 then T1 to T6 changed If current Layer is A then S1/T1-S6/T6 changed, layer B S7/T7-S12/T12 changed Send new Text for Key [M4] - start with 0 end with LF End text string with LF.
 To send numbers use RealTerm - see the picture below
 ```

 Use the configuration description as shown below to set up the TFT_eSPI driver.
 Compile with the USB stack set to TinyUSB not PicoSDK.